dermen/cxid9114/README.md

 ```

-## Simulating the images
+# Simulating the images

-In order to simlulate an image, run the python script

 ##### Make a background image

 ```
 libtbx.python d9114_mpi_sims.py  -odir . --bg-name mybackground.h5 --make-background   --sad
 ```

-You can view the background after installing the necessary dxtbx format class
+You can view the background after installing the necessary dxtbx format class (as shown above)

 ```
 dials.image_viewer mybackground.h5
 ```

 ##### Make the diffracton patterns

-Below is a script that can run on a PC:
+Below is a script that can run on a PC to generate 2 diffraction images:

 ```
 libtbx.python d9114_mpi_sims.py  -o test -odir some_images --add-bg --add-noise --profile gauss --bg-name mybackground.h5 -trials 2  --oversample 0 --Ncells 10 --xtal_size_mm 0.00015 --mos_doms 1 --mos_spread_deg 0.01  --saveh5 --readout  --masterscale 1150 --sad --bs7real --masterscalejitter 115
 ```

 To generate the two images (indicated by ```-trials 2```) it took 2min 40sec on a macbook.
 The images simulated for the paper included ```--mos_doms 50```, so expect that to take 50x longer to simulate.
 We generated all images for the paper on a GPU node at the NERSC supercomputer.
-If you built CCTBX with cuda enabled, then you can also run the GPU simulation by adding the arguments ```-g 1  --gpu```, where ```-g``` specifies the number of GPU devices.
-This will make simulating the images much faster!
+If you built CCTBX with cuda enabled, then you can also run the GPU simulation by adding the arguments ```-g 1  --gpu```, where ```-g``` specifies the number of GPU devices on the compute node.
+This will make simulating the images much faster.
 Also, the script can by run using MPI, parallelizing over images.
-The full command used at NERSC (20 MPI ranks utilizing 8 devices) was
+The full command used at NERSC (1 compute node with 20 MPI ranks utilizing 8 GPUs) was

 ```
 srun -n 20 -c 2 libtbx.python d9114_mpi_sims.py  -o test -odir some_images --add-bg --add-noise --profile gauss --bg-name mybackground.h5 -trials 2000  --oversample 0 --Ncells 10 --xtal_size_mm 0.00015 --mos_doms 50 --mos_spread_deg 0.01  --saveh5 --readout  --masterscale 1150 --sad --bs7real --masterscalejitter 115 -g 8 --gpu
 ```

 MPI Rank 0 will monitor GPU usage by periodically printing the result of nvidia-smi to the screen.